100th Jäger Division (Wehrmacht): Operational history

 Initially established in December 1940 as the 100th Light Infantry Division, the unit was raised in Upper Austria, and based in Ried.
 The 54th Jäger Regiment was detached from the 18th Infantry.
-The division comprised two-thirds Austrian and one-third Silesian men.
+The division comprised two-thirds Austrian and one-third Silesian.

 The 100th Light Infantry Division's first campaign as a fighting force was Operation Barbarossa, the invasion of the Soviet Union, where it served with the 17th Army in the Southern Sector.
+On July 10, 1941, the division entered the Jewish town of Zinkiv and carried out a pogrom.
+Jewish men and women who attempted to interact with the invading division after emerging from their hiding spots were shot and murdered on sight by the division.
 Its first campaign was in the Battle of Uman, followed by action at Kiev and Odessa.

 In October, the 369th Reinforced Croatian Infantry Regiment was attached to the division to bolster its size when attacking the Eastern Front.

 The formation was the only German Jäger Division that fought at the Battle of Stalingrad.
 The 100th Light Infantry Division, along with the 369th Reinforced Croatian Infantry Regiment, was virtually destroyed at Stalingrad.

-The 100th Jäger Division was reestablished and fought partisans in the Balkans, Croatia, Albania, and was deployed on coastal protection duties in the Strait of Otranto.